thelongrunoutfitters/thelongrunoutfitters/README.md

 Long Run is a sustainable outdoor gear brand dedicated to providing eco-friendly equipment and apparel for conscious adventurers.
 Our mission is to inspire people to connect with nature, protect our planet, and make a positive impact for the long run.
 We believe in fostering a community of like-minded outdoor enthusiasts who value sustainability, community, adventure, and a circular economy.

 # Features
-Mission:

-Create high-quality, sustainable outdoor gear and foster an environmentally conscious community.

-Values:

-Sustainability, community, adventure, and circular economy.
+Home Page:

+Hero Section: Displays the brand motto, "Powered by Nature.
+Driven by Strength," along with a call-to-action button to explore products.

+Navigation Bar: Offers easy navigation across different sections, including Men, Women, Gear, Accessories, Events, and About pages.

+Community Meetups:

+Find Local Events: Users can search for local events using their zip code.

+Upcoming Meetups: Lists upcoming events such as mountain hikes, cleanup walks, and nature photography, aimed at fostering community engagement.

 Materials:

 Use of recycled polyester, organic cotton, hemp wool, and Tencel lyocell.

-Community:

-Local events, sustainability initiatives, and exclusive offers.
+About Section
+Mission Statement: Describes the brand's commitment to sustainability and creating a positive environmental impact.

+Materials: Highlights the sustainable materials used in product manufacturing, such as organic cotton.

+Testimonials:

+Customer Reviews: Displays real customer testimonials to build trust and share the quality of LONG RUN products.

+Login and Sign Up

+Login Dialog: When the "Log In" button is clicked, a login popup dialog appears to make it easy for users to sign in or register without leaving the page

+Products Section

+Men and Women Adventurers: Highlights apparel and gear designed specifically for men and women, focusing on comfort and sustainability.

 # Tech Frontend Framework

-React.js with Next.js (for routing and server-side rendering)
+Frontend Framework: React.js with Next.js for routing and server-side rendering.
-Styling:

-Tailwind CSS for responsive design
+Styling: Tailwind CSS for responsive design.
-Icons:

-Lucide-react
+Icons: Lucide-react for vector icons.
-Components:

-Custom components for Navbar, Button, Card, etc.
+Components: Custom components for Navbar, Button, Card, Dialog, etc.

-Media:

-Video integration for visual storytelling
+Media: Video integration for visual storytelling.

 # Navigation Instructions
-Home Page: Contains general information and navigation links to the other sections.
+Home Page: Contains general information and navigation links to About section and Log In.

 About Page: Detailed information about LONG RUN's mission, values, materials, and community involvement.

-Navbar: Located at the top, providing easy navigation across pages.

 ## Getting Started